 This is the 9th and final post in our “Writing a Business Plan” series.

 Things change that will necessitate updating your plan.
-Often they are assumptions that no longer apply, but it can be caused by just about anything: changes in the market place, competitors, technology shifts, funding possibilities, customer requests, new partners–anything really.
+Often they are assumptions that no longer apply, but they can be caused by just about anything: changes in the marketplace, competitors, technology shifts, funding possibilities, customer requests, new partners–anything really.
 So, be prepared to go in and change your plan.
 You can consider this version as “done,” but you should already be working on the next version.

 Your new plan is now also the basis for two other business documents.
 You can now generate your Pitch Deck and your One-Pager.
 Both of these documents will use parts of the business plan as their base.

 With your completed business plan you can earnestly start talking with investors.
 When you’re asked for a business plan, you can say “I’ll email it!”
 Don’t start blanketing the world with your full plan though.
 Receiving multi-megabyte files that you didn’t ask for is more annoying than anything else.

 You’ve gone back and updated your executive summary.
 I can’t stress that enough.
 Do it constantly.
 Of all the sections, that’s the one that needs to be correct.

 A tip that I recommend is to have a separate one-pager in addition to the executive summary.
 The executive summary tends to run long and can be a bit bland.
 It’s usually in the same format as the rest of the plan and a bit standard.
 That’s not a bad thing when you’re including a full plan.

 But when somebody wants an introduction to your business, and they ask you to send them an executive summary, send a one-pager AND the summary.
 The one-pager is an “infomercial” version of your summary.
 It’s got flash, style, a call-to-action, and some formatting to make it interesting while making the exciting bits stand out.
 Include highlights from the summary, a few images, and your logo.